tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 # Acknowledgement

-The authors would like to thank Krzysztof Szarkowicz, Swamy SRK, Navaneetha Krishnan, Prabhu Raj Villadathu Karunakaran, Jie Dong, and Mohamed Boucadair for their review of this document and for providing valuable feedback on it.
+The authors would like to thank Krzysztof Szarkowicz, Swamy SRK, Navaneetha Krishnan, Prabhu Raj Villadathu Karunakaran, and Mohamed Boucadair for their review of this document and for providing valuable feedback on it.
 The authors would also like to thank Adrian Farrel for detailed discussions that resulted in {{NSRealization}}.